efrecon/machinery/README.md

 component on the local machine.
 The component is automatically removed once the token has been generated.
 However, the image that might have been downloaded will remain on the local machine.

+#### env <a name="env" />

+The command `env` will output all necessary bash commands to declare the environment variables for network discovery.
+In other words, running `eval
+$(machinery env)` at the shell should set up a number of environment variables starting with the prefix `MACHINERY_` and describing the network details of all existing machines in the cluster.

 #### ssh